Hey, what answers do you need?

 Why Pages?

-For the time being, Educational Technology recommends using Pages for large format printing due to the ease of use in designing posters.
-There are other applications which can be used to create posters, but if you are unsure of a program you are using, you should contact Educational Technology to be sure your application will work before creating your poster.
+For the time being, Educational Technology recommends using Pages for large format printing due to the ease of use in designing posters, but there are other applications for poster creating.
+If you are unsure on which program to use, you should contact Educational Technology to decide on one before creating your poster.

 Creating your Poster’s Layout